LUAC-codestudio/stream-react-example/README.md

 This example application created by [getstream.io](https://getstream.io/?ref=github_stream_react_example) teaches you how to to build an Instagram style application with activity streams and newsfeeds.

 Visit [cabin.getstream.io](http://cabin.getstream.io/) for an overview of all 8 tutorials and a [live demo](http://cabin.getstream.io/demo).
-If you enjoy this tutorial please star this repo.
+If you enjoy this tutorial, please star this repo.

 > Note: Cabin requires Node v8.x or above.